JadeJaber/jadejaber.github.io/_posts/articles/2017-04-05-elasticsearch-cheat-sheet.md

 **Note:** Providing an ID is optional.
 If not provided ES will generate an ID

 ### 4.2 Replacing documents

+Replacing documents is done with the same request as adding a document when specifying the ID.

 ```shell
 curl -X POST http://localhost:9200/ecommerce/product/1001 -d '
 {